Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

-Since only a minor potential treatment effect is detected in the first intervention, we execute two placebo tests to further explore the effect of Community Notes in reducing engagement with misinformation.
+We execute two placebo tests to further explore the effect of Community Notes in reducing engagement with misinformation.
 The special group, T-NMR, is taken into the placebo tests as a mediating group.
 In the first test, we replace F-CRH with T-NMR as the virtual treatment group and compared it to F-NCRH as the control group.
 In the second test, we use T-NMR as the control group and compare it to F-CRH as the treatment group.